 Historic Sea Gull Cottage, built in 1886, was known throughout the late 1880s and the 1890s as the “showplace along the shores” of Lake Worth.
 Built by R.R.
-McCormick, a Denver railroad and land developer, the house, a shingle style cottage typical of Palm Beach’s earliest architecture, stood approximately three hundred yards to the north of today’s Henry M. Flagler Museum.
+McCormick, a Denver railroad and land developer, the house, a shingle-style cottage typical of Palm Beach’s earliest architecture, stood approximately 300 yards to the north of today’s Henry M. Flagler Museum.

-Local residents in the pre-Flagler era remarked on the four distinctive features of Sea Gull Cottage known then as McCormick’s Cottage: its sparkling stained glass, its magnificent mahogany staircase constructed from lumber salvaged from a local shipwreck, its cool Georgian marble entry-way floors, and its commanding third story tower.
+Local residents in the pre-Flagler era remarked on the four distinctive features of Sea Gull Cottage, known then as McCormick’s Cottage.
+Those features were its sparkling stained glass, its magnificent mahogany staircase constructed from lumber salvaged from a local shipwreck, its cool Georgian marble entry-way floors, and its commanding third-story tower.

-When the aging and weathered structure was threatened with demolition in 1984, the Preservation Foundation of Palm Beach rescued and had it relocated again across the island and restored near its original lakefront location on land provided by the Royal Poinciana Chapel.
+When the aging and weathered structure was threatened with demolition in 1984, the Preservation Foundation of Palm Beach rescued it and had it relocated, again, across the island and restored near its original lakefront location on land provided by the Royal Poinciana Chapel.

 A working partnership with Preservation Foundation was reestablished.
 Architectural drawings were made by Jacqueline Albarran and SKA Associates.